Ema Tōyama

-Ema Tōyama (遠山えま, Tōyama Ema) is a female Japanese manga artist and illustrator.
+Ema Tōyama (遠山えま, Tōyama Ema) is a Japanese manga artist and illustrator.
 She made her debut in September 2003 in the monthly manga magazine Nakayoshi with her story, Tenshi no Tamago ("Angel's Egg", no relation to the anime movie of the same name).
 Tokyopop licensed her first serialized manga Gokkun!
 Pūcho under the title Pixie Pop.
 Almost all of her works are published by Kodansha.